Water cooling: Disadvantages

-Concentrations of polyphosphates or phosphonates with zinc and chromates or similar compounds have been maintained in cooling systems to keep heat exchange surfaces clean so a film of gamma iron oxide and zinc phosphate may inhibit corrosion by passivating anodic and cathodic reaction points.
+Concentrations of polyphosphates or phosphonates with zinc and chromates or similar compounds have been maintained in cooling systems to keep heat exchange surfaces clean enough that a film of gamma iron oxide and zinc phosphate can inhibit corrosion by passivating anodic and cathodic reaction points.
 These increase salinity and total dissolved solids, and phosphorus compounds may provide the limiting essential nutrient for algal growth contributing to biofouling of the cooling system or to eutrophication of natural aquatic environments receiving blowdown or OTC water.
-Chromates reduce biofouling in addition to effective corrosion inhibition in the cooling water system, but residual toxicity in blowdown or OTC water has encouraged reduced chromate concentrations and use of less flexible corrosion inhibitors.
+Chromates reduce biofouling in addition to effective corrosion inhibition in the cooling water system, but residual toxicity in blowdown or OTC water has encouraged lower chromate concentrations and the use of less-flexible corrosion inhibitors.
 Blowdown may also contain chromium leached from cooling towers constructed of wood preserved with chromated copper arsenate.

-Total dissolved solids or TDS (sometimes called filtrable residue) is measured as the mass of residue remaining when a measured volume of filtered water is evaporated.
-Salinity measures water density or conductivity changes caused by dissolved materials.
+Total dissolved solids or TDS (sometimes called filterable residue) is reported as the mass of residue remaining when a measured volume of filtered water is evaporated.
+Salinity indicates water density or conductivity changes caused by dissolved materials.
 Probability of scale formation increases with increasing total dissolved solids.
-Solids commonly associated with scale formation are calcium and magnesium carbonate and sulfate.
+Solids commonly associated with scale formation are calcium and magnesium both as carbonate and sulfate.
 Corrosion rates initially increase with salinity in response to increasing electrical conductivity, but then decrease after reaching a peak as higher levels of salinity decrease dissolved oxygen levels.

 Some groundwater contains very little oxygen when pumped from wells, but most natural water supplies include dissolved oxygen.
-Corrosion increases with increasing oxygen concentrations.
+Increasing oxygen concentrations accelerate corrosion.
 Dissolved oxygen approaches saturation levels in cooling towers.
-Dissolved oxygen is desirable in blowdown or OTC water being returned to natural aquatic environments.
+It is beneficial in blowdown or OTC water being returned to natural aquatic environments.

 Water ionizes into hydronium (H3O+) cations and hydroxide (OH−) anions.
-The concentration of ionized hydrogen (as protonated water) in a cooling water system is expressed as pH.
-Low pH values increase rate of corrosion while high pH values encourage scale formation.
+The concentration of ionized hydrogen (as protonated water) in a cooling water system is reported as the pH level.
+Low pH values increase the rate of corrosion; high pH values encourage scale formation.
 Amphoterism is uncommon among metals used in water cooling systems, but aluminum corrosion rates increase with pH values above 9.
 Galvanic corrosion may be severe in water systems with copper and aluminum components.
-Acid may be added to cooling water systems to prevent scale formation if the pH decrease will offset increased salinity and dissolved solids.
+Acid can be added to cooling water systems to prevent scale formation if the pH decrease will offset increased salinity and dissolved solids.